nrfconnect/sdk-nrf/doc/nrf/known_issues.rst

 .. rst-class:: v0-4-0

-Samples do not work with SD Controller v0.1.0 Bluetooth LE samples cannot be built with the :ref:`nrfxlib:softdevice_controller` v0.1.0.
+Samples do not work with SD Controller v0.1.0 Bluetooth® LE samples cannot be built with the :ref:`nrfxlib:softdevice_controller` v0.1.0.

 .. rst-class:: v1-0-0 v0-4-0 v0-3-0